America's Least Wanted: Reception

 Despite being Ugly Kid Joe's most successful album, America's Least Wanted received mostly mixed reviews.
-The album received a positive review from AllMusic's Stephen Thomas Erlewine, who gave it four and a half stars out of five, and said that it "delivers a set of similar rockers and a handful of power ballads, including a revamped version of Harry Chapin's 'Cat's in the Cradle'" and described the music as a "mixture of fizzy, fuzzy riffs, sing-song melodies, and calculated obnoxiousness [that] isn't that offensive."
+The album received a positive review from AllMusic's Stephen Thomas Erlewine, who said that it "delivers a set of similar rockers and a handful of power ballads, including a revamped version of Harry Chapin's 'Cat's in the Cradle'" and described the music as a "mixture of fizzy, fuzzy riffs, sing-song melodies, and calculated obnoxiousness [that] isn't that offensive."

 Deborah Frost of Entertainment Weekly, however, gave the album a C− and called it "a weak attempt to pad Ugly out to LP length with Lynyrd Skynyrd licks, Mister Rogers jokes, a scarily straight Harry Chapin cover ('Cat's in the Cradle'), and 'Mr. Recordman,' the most pathetic love song to a record company ever written.
 These kids should have quit while they were ahead."

 Steve Hochman of Los Angeles Times gave it one-and-a-half stars out of four and called Ugly Kid Joe "generic MTV-rad-party dudes in baggies and Ts who seem to know how certain kinds of rock are supposed to sound but have no clue as to why. [...]
 The would-be centerpiece, 'Goddamn Devil,' has neither the irony nor the evil needed to revive that tired topic, despite a guest appearance by Judas Priest's knowing Rob Halford.
 Turning Harry Chapin's 'Cat's in the Cradle' into a power ballad was a bad idea to begin with; making it sound neither snotty nor particularly sincere only compounds the error. [...]
 America's least wanted?
 Probably not.
 Least interesting?
 Now you're on target."

 In popular culture

-The music video for the track "Neighbor" was featured on an episode of Beavis and Butt-head.
+The music video for the track "Neighbor" was featured in the Beavis and Butt-Head episode "Scratch 'n' Win" while the cover appeared as a poster in the Seinfeld episode "The Bubble Boy".

-In 2006, UK hardcore band Age of Kali released a demo CD with some of the lyrics from "Goddamn Devil" printed on the inner sleeve, as well as an alternative cover parodying the 'Ugly Kid' as Straight-Edge, only holding up two fingers with the X on his hand and holding a bottle of soda.
-The cover also read, "Margate's Least Wanted".